cozy/cozy.github.io/src/references/auth.md

 - The "Remember me" check box only affect the expiration date of the *cozy user domain* cookie

  !!! warning ""
 For this documentation we use the domain and the configuration pattern of our production servers: `user.mycozy.cloud` for the user and `user-app.mycozy.cloud` for apps.
-This is only an example and you will have another domain if your are hosted elsewhere or if you are in a development environement.
+This is only an example and you will have another domain if you are hosted elsewhere or if you are in a development environment.
 You may also have a different configuration pattern where the app is on a subdomain of the user domain (like `app.user.mydomain`).
 If so, cookies set on the user domain may be readable by the app domain.

 ### 2FA